Click on the links below to navigate this site:

 Bellringers from 154 towers in Hampshire are encouraged to join the Winchester & Portsmouth Guild.
 The Guild organises a regular programme of events and also runs a young ringers group, which meet on a monthly basis and which participates in a national ringing competition against other young ringers bands.

-We have a computer simulator at New Alresford which enables us to hold practice sessions without making a noise outside the tower.
-People can also practice ringing in time with the computer, which acts as a perfect band and allows people to make mistakes without embarrassing themselves in front of others.
+We have a computer simulator on all the bells at New Alresford and at Old Alresford and on two of the bells on the Stoney Hills Ring.
+People can practice ringing in time with the computer, which acts as a perfect band and allows people to make mistakes without embarrassing themselves in front of others.
+At new and Old Alresford it also enables us to hold practice sessions without making a noise outside the tower.